Lachlan Wells: Philadelphia Phillies

 On 7 January 2024, Wells signed a minor league contract with the Philadelphia Phillies.
 Wells will join the Phillies and 11 of his Adelaide teammates for Spring Training in late February.
 Wells split the 2024 season between the Double-A Reading Fightin Phils and Single-A Clearwater Threshers, accumulating a 6-5 record and 3.47 ERA with 79 strikeouts over 93 1/3 innings of work.
 Wells elected free agency following the season on 6 November.

 Kiwoom Heroes

 On 11 June 2025, Wells signed with the Kiwoom Heroes of the KBO League as an injury replacement for Kenny Rosenberg.
 He made his debut for the Heroes as a starter on 25 June.
 Wells' contract expired with the Heroes on 23 July, and he returned to Australia despite being offered a full-season contract after Rosenberg was ruled out for the year.

 LG Twins

-On November 18, 2025, Wells signed with the LG Twins of the KBO League.
+On 18 November 2025, Wells signed a one-year, $200,000 contract with the LG Twins of the KBO League.
+He was released on August 14, 2026, due to injury.